pensierinmusica/hermes-js/README.md

 [![npm version](https://img.shields.io/npm/v/hermes-js.svg)](https://www.npmjs.com/package/hermes-js)
 [![license](https://img.shields.io/github/license/pensierinmusica/hermes-js.svg)](https://www.npmjs.com/package/hermes-js)

 Hermes JS is a universal action dispatcher for JavaScript apps.
-It facilitates the design and management of action flows, both for interacting with the UI and back-end / third-party services.
+It facilitates the design and management of action flows, both for interacting with the UI and with back-end / third-party services.

 In case you wonder, the library name name is inspired by the [Greek messenger of the gods](https://en.wikipedia.org/wiki/Hermes).